typicode/react-lodash/README.md

 </Get>
 ```

-For lodash functions that return a boolean, react-lodash components accepts `yes` and `no` render props:
+For lodash functions that return a boolean, react-lodash components accept `yes` and `no` render props:

 ```jsx
 <IsEmpty